Campus Safety & Security

 We hope all KVCC students feel safe and comfortable here.
-Students and staff may address their concerns directly to the Safety and Security Manager.
+Students and staff may address their concerns directly to the Director of Safety and Security.
 We believe input and feedback is an integral part of effective policy & practice.

 The forms provided may be used to report an incident or accident occurring on campus.
-Complete the form in a timely manner following the event and submit to the Campus Safety & Security Manager at firstname.lastname@example.org
+Complete the form in a timely manner following the event and submit to the Director of Campus Safety & Security at email@example.com.

 Incident Form A (Print and complete)

 Incident Form B (Fillable form; save and send)

 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, Kennebec Valley Community College distributes an Annual Security Report to all current faculty, staff and students and notice of availability to prospective students, staff and faculty.